denuwan-yasodhana/Sindu-ThAtiya/README.md

-# Sindu-ThAtiya
+# 🎵Sri Lankan Vintage Music Website

-## Introduction
+## 📋 Overview

-This is my very `first website`.
-This music website is a treasure trove of vintage and timeless songs that exude the soulful essence of Sri Lanka's musical heritage.
-With a seamless blend of HTML, CSS, and JavaScript, our website offers an immersive and user-friendly experience.
-Immerse yourself in the captivating tunes of the past, carefully curated into delightful categories that cater to every musical taste.
-Indulge in a seamless and user-friendly experience, as you explore, listen, and even download your beloved tracks, allowing you to carry a piece of Sri Lanka's rich musical legacy wherever you go.
+This is my very first website, dedicated to preserving and sharing the soulful essence of Sri Lanka's rich musical heritage.
+The site offers a collection of vintage and timeless songs, providing an easy and enjoyable way for users to explore, listen to, and download various types of Sri Lankan music.

+## 🚀 Features
+- **Music Library**: Collection of vintage and classic Sri Lankan songs.
+- **Easy Navigation**: Simple design for browsing different artists.
+- **Download Option**: Can download your favorite songs with just one click.
+- **Responsive Design**: Optimized for viewing on both desktop and mobile devices.

+## 💻 Technologies Used
+### 🖥️ Frontend
+- **HTML**: Structure and layout of the website.
+- **CSS**: Styling and responsiveness for a clean and elegant look.
+- **JavaScript**: Interactive elements, audio player functionality, and user interactions.

-## Demo
+## 🖼️ Project demo

 https://github.com/denuwan-yasodhana/Sindu-ThAtiya/assets/110303643/435c1e49-d2bf-420c-9313-a5c554657b06

+## 🖐️ Contributing
+Feel free to fork the repository and submit a pull request if you have suggestions or improvements.